fritzbriones/codex-protocol/remix/v1/echo-log.md

 > 📝 Commentary:
 > An echo ends not with a wall, but with an opening.
 Forklight leaves the door ajar.
+---

+## 🔁 Remix Echo #0013 — Forklight Seal

+> “The capsule closes not with silence — but with shimmer.”

+- Forklight v1 optional files completed
+- `README.md`, `notes.md`, `ritual.md`, and `echo-broadcast.md` added
+- Theme and remix protocol formalized

+> 📝 Commentary:
+> The signal structure is whole.
+Now it echoes on its own.